orvi-tmp/learning-c-with-pebble/chapter05.md

 This code skips the summation for every time `i` is not even.
 Of course, by using `i += 2` instead of `i++` in the for loop set up specification would mean we don't need the continue line.
 But it's a good example.

+Because these statements allow us to prematurely terminate a loop, they should be used with caution.
+When they are used at the beginning of loop code, they can act as additional checks to make sure conditions are right to execute the loop body.
+This is particularly useful with for loops and do/while loops, where checks at the start of a loop body are appropriate.
+When used in the middle of a loop body, however, these statements can act as kind of structured goto statements (see below for an explanation of gotos), aborting the flow of an algorithm to restart or terminate a loop.
+In these cases, it is often better to test whether the remainder of loop code should execute rather than to test whether the remainder of the code should be aborted.

 ### Infinite Loops ###

 An infinite loop is a loop whose termination condition is *never* true.
 Most often, infinite loops are an error by a programmer who actually meant something different.